Super Bowl XIV: Officials

-NOTE: Officials were numbered separately by position from 1979-81.
+NOTE: Officials were numbered separately by position from 1979 to 1981.
 In 1982, the league reverted to the pre-1979 practice of assigning each official a different number.

 This was the first Super Bowl officiating crew with two African-Americans (Toler and Beeks).

 Stan Javie became the second man to officiate four Super Bowls, joining Jack Fette, whose fourth assignment was Super Bowl XIII.